spdk/spdk/doc/bdev.md

 `rpc.py bdev_raid_delete Raid0`

+# Split {#bdev_ug_split}

+The split block device module takes an underlying block device and splits it into several smaller equal-sized virtual block devices.
+This serves as an example to create more vbdevs on a given base bdev for user testing.

+Example commands

+To create four split bdevs with base bdev_b0 use the `bdev_split_create` command.
+Each split bdev will be one fourth the size of the base bdev.

+`rpc.py bdev_split_create bdev_b0 4`

+The `split_size_mb`(-s) parameter restricts the size of each split bdev.
+The total size of all split bdevs must not exceed the base bdev size.

+`rpc.py bdev_split_create bdev_b0 4 -s 128`

+To remove the split bdevs, use the `bdev_split_delete` command with the base bdev name.

+`rpc.py bdev_split_delete bdev_b0`

 # Uring {#bdev_ug_uring}

 The uring bdev module issues I/O to kernel block devices using the io_uring Linux kernel API.
 This module requires liburing.